vignesh093/Avroexample/README.md

-# A sample avro mpareduce program
+# A sample avro mapreduce program